sehrishjaved19/OOP_cpp/01_Basics_of_OOP/01_Introduction/DataMemeber_DataFunction/Notes.md

  ### Definition:
  *  _**"Restricts the use of class members"**_.
  *   Data members declared with private can only be accessed within the class itself.
+ **Attributes of a class**
+* Attributes of class mean, we are usually referring to its data members (also called fields or properties).
 ### Notes:
    * Private data members are typically declared as private to protect the data from being manipulated directly from outside the class.
    * They can only be accessed by the member functions declared within the same class.